Asynchronous Opinion Dynamics in Social Networks: Lower Bound

 \section{Lower Bound}

-In this section we complement our upper bounds on the expected convergence time with a lower bound.
-To the best of our knowledge no lower bound for asynchronous updates is known so far. \begin{theorem} There exists a family of social 1-dimensional HKSs where, in expectation, at least $\Omega(n^2)$ steps are needed to reach a $\delta$-stable state. \end{theorem} \begin{proof} We consider the following family of 1-dimensional HKSs.
-Let the social network $G=P_n$ be the path with $n$ nodes such that $v_i$ is the $i$'th node on the path, and the position of agent $v_i$ is $\posV[]{v_i}{0} = i\cdot \eps$.
-It follows that all edges have length exactly $\eps > \delta$, which implies that at least one of the two agents $v_{\lfloor n/2 \rfloor }$, $v_{\lfloor n/2 \rfloor +1}$ has to move at some step to reach a $\delta$-stable state.
+In this section, we complement our upper bounds on the expected convergence time with a lower bound.
+To the best of our knowledge, no lower bound for asynchronous updates is known so far.
+We prove that there exists a family of instances of HKS $(S_{0,4n})_{n \in \mathbb{N}}$ for which at least $\Omega(\Phi(S_{0,4n}) n \abs{E})$ updates are needed to converge.
+In this family, we have $\abs{E} = \Theta(n^2)$ and $\Phi(S_0) = \Theta(n)$ for $\eps=1$ and $\delta < 1/2$.
+Note that the lower bound holds for any given update sequence.
+In particular, we also prove that there cannot be a deterministic algorithm that reaches a $\delta$-stable state faster than the proven lower bound.

-In the following we prove by induction that agent $v_i$ moves the first time after $\Omega(\min\{n (i-1), n (n-i)\})$ steps in expectation.
-This certainly holds for agents $v_1$ and $v_n$, since they move for the first time upon their first activation.

-Note that agent $v_i$ can only move for the first time, after agent $v_{i-1}$ or agent $v_{i+1}$ has moved for the first time because otherwise both incident edges $\{v_{i-1},v_i\}, \{v_i,v_{i+1}\}$ have the same length $\eps$ and hence agent $v_i$ cannot move.
-By induction hypothesis one of these agents moves for the first time after steps.
-Since agents are activated uniformly at random, after activating one of the neighboring agents of $v_i$ for the first time, additional $\Omega(n)$ activations in expectation are needed so that agent $v_i$ can finally move for the first time.
-Hence in expectation agent $v_i$ moves for the first time after $\Omega(\min \{n(i-1), n (n-i)\})$ steps.